 This requirement consists of courses designed to support and supplement academic majors.
 These include courses in basic skills, courses in humanities, social science, and science, and integrative, mission-related courses that explore themes from the perspective of several different disciplines.
 All students, whether entering as first-year students or as transfers, will be required to fulfill the following general education requirements within the 120 credits counted towards the bachelor’s degree.

 Transfer students may find that many of these courses or their equivalents have already been fulfilled through the State of Illinois General Education Core Curriculum as endorsed by the Illinois Board of Higher Education.
 Students are obligated to familiarize themselves with both general education and major field requirements for graduation.
 New courses may be added that may fulfill these requirements.
 Students should check with an advisor or the assistant or associate deans of the College of Arts and Sciences for answers to specific questions.

 Academic Communities of Practice (The General Education Core)

-The First Year Seminar is a three-credit course required of all new students who enter with fewer than 15 hours of transfer credit.
-Discussions of common readings, informal writing assignments, and information literacy exercises introduce students to academic ways of discovering new knowledge within Roosevelt University's unique, social-justice oriented learning environment, and help students build relationships with a RU faculty member, a Peer Instructor, and their ACP 101 classmates.
-There is no prerequisite for ACP 101.
+The First Year Seminar is a three-credit course required of all new students who enter with fewer than 12 hours of transfer credit (excluding AP credit).
+Discussions of common readings, informal writing assignments, and information literacy exercises introduce students to academic ways of discovering new knowledge within Roosevelt University's unique social justice-oriented learning environment, and help students build relationships with a Roosevelt faculty member and their First-Year Seminar classmates.
+A grade of C- or higher is required for successful completion.
+There is no prerequisite for this course.

 All students must complete at least one mathematics course at the level of Math 110 (Quantitative Reasoning) or above.
 Students in many fields will need to fulfill this requirement early in their academic careers.
 Consult an advisor for the appropriate course.